BrendanBena/data-scraping/README.md

 # Data Scraping Tools
 A github repo that include tools used to gather data for deep learning based projects.

+*This repo assumes you have gone through the beginning projects of the DL@DU repo and have some basic command line and python knowledge.

 ## NLP Lyrics-based Tool
 Our first tool will assist in NLP-based deep learning projects.
 With this we can make use of a python library created by GitHub user johnwmiller that allows us to scrape song lyric data from the popular lyrics website [Genius](Genius.com).
 #### Step 1: